President of Marche

 The president of Marche is the supreme authority of Marche.
 It was originally appointed by the Regional Council of Marche.
+The incumbent is Francesco Acquaroli who is serving a second term.

 Election

 Originally appointed by the Regional Council of Marche, since 1995 de facto and 2000 de jure, he is elected by popular vote every five years under universal suffrage: the candidate who receives a plurality of votes, is elected.

 His office is connected to the Regional Council, which is elected contextually: a majority bonus hugely increases the number of his supporters in the assembly.
 The council and the president are linked by an alleged relationship of confidence: if the president resigns or he is dismissed by the council, a snap election is called for both the legislative and the executive offices, because in no case the two bodies can be chosen separately.

 The popular election of the president and the relationship of confidence between him and the legislature, allow to identify the Lombard model of government as a particular form of semi-presidential system.